 How Continuous Testing Positively Impacts The Delivery Deadline

-One of the top most priorities Businesses nowadays focus on, is to create innovative, business-differentiating technology products in the least possible time frame.
+One of the top priorities Businesses nowadays focus on, is to create innovative, business-differentiating technology products in the least possible time frame.
 They don’t demand or rather need perfect software.
-Inorder to make this possible we need quick feedback on whether the latest innovations would work flawlessly or would it fail in production and also we need to make sure that the changes so made didn’t break the existing functionality.
+To make this possible we need quick feedback on whether the latest innovations would work flawlessly or would they fail in production and also we need to make sure that the changes so made didn’t break the existing functionality.

 Why traditional way of testing is inadequate?